CrisisCleanup/crisiscleanup-2/README.md

 We welcome all contributors!
 The primary technologies used here are Ruby/Rails, PostgreSQL, Webpack, VueJS, Google Maps APIs, and AWS APIs (S3, SNS).
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+You can also join us on our Slack channels - https://crisiscleanup.slack.com

 Other Project Stats (As of 2017-09-20)
 -------------